Route Grade Votings

 Total votes cast 100

-16m.
 The attractive angular arete.
-Climb the short crack and lower arete, then step up onto the main arete which is followed with a couple of steeper moves at half-height.
+Climb the short crack and lower arete, then step awkwardly up on to the main arete which is followed past a couple of steeper moves at half-height.

 Login to your ROCKFAX account to add your comments - Search for comments.